 Access to sensitive information needs to be limited on a “need to know” basis and employees should be aware of their responsibilities and accountabilities when using a computer on a business network.
 As cyberattacks are continuously changing and evolving, you should update security policies regularly.

 Besides traditional perimeter and network security such as firewalls and antivirus systems, companies need to include technology to identify and monitor internal security threats too.
 Encryption standards and a backup policy are crucial, as well as ensuring that security software is updated and patched regularly.
+Investing in cyber insurance can protect you and your business from unexpected data loss and hacking.

 Data Loss Prevention (DLP) solutions such as Endpoint Protector can help your company to mitigate insider threats, reach compliance with data protection regulations and safeguard sensitive data such as PII and IP directly.
 In this way, the risk of a data breach is considerably reduced.
 With a DLP solution, you can restrict employees from sharing or transferring confidential information and control or block the use of unauthorized devices.